Application of Machine Learning and Convex Limiting to Subgrid Flux Modeling in the Shallow-Water Equations: Conclusions

 The advantage of the approach considered here is that we train a reduced model for subgrid fluxes instead of estimating the whole right-hand side directly.
 Therefore, the reduced NN model is amenable to more traditional numerical techniques, such as flux limiting.
 Thus, we apply the Monolithic Convex Limiting (MCL) strategy to ensure that the machine learning component of the reduced model does not produce non-physical fluxes.
 Overall, we believe that combining machine learning with existing tools from numerical analysis has many potential advantages, such as improving the forecasting capabilities of ML reduced models, the ability to use simpler neural networks with smaller computational overhead, developing real-time and a posteriori tools for verifying the quality of ML reduced models.

-Using numerical simulations, we demonstrated that the flux limiter plays a minimal role when the NN model is well trained.
-This is not surprising, since the Neural Network is capable of learning complex functions and, thus, is able to reproduce subgrid fluxes and ensure that they (almost) lie within physical limits.
-However, when the NN reduced model is not trained sufficiently well, the flux limiter plays a crucial role in suppressing non-physical oscillations.
-Moreover, the computational complexity of the NN- and MCL-NN reduced models is approximately the same since both of them are implemented on a coarse grid.
+Using numerical simulations, we demonstrated that the flux limiter plays a minimal role when the NN model is well trained {\mybf and utilized in the same regime as the training data (e.g. smooth data).} This is not surprising, since the Neural Network is capable of learning complex functions and, thus, is able to reproduce subgrid fluxes and ensure that they (almost) lie within physical limits.
+However, when the NN reduced model is not trained sufficiently well, the flux limiter plays a crucial role in suppressing non-physical oscillations. {\mybf Thus, the MCL can be used to alleviate the problem of insufficient data and correct NN subgrid parametrizations when they produce non-physical results.} The computational complexity of the NN- and MCL-NN reduced models is approximately the same since both of them are implemented on a coarse grid.
 Therefore, a detailed comparison of the numerical results generated by these two models can be used as an indicator of whether the machine-learning model is trained sufficiently well.
-Such an a posteriori test can then be used to assess the training quality of the neural network and make decisions regarding further training.
+Such an a posteriori test can then be used to assess the training quality of the neural network and make decisions regarding further training. {\mybf Moreover, the flux limiter becomes crucial when the NN reduced models are utilized in simulations with with non-smooth initial conditions.
+This is consistent with the general theory of numerical methods for hyperbolic problems.
+Since the NN subgrid model aims to represent high-order (in space) flux approximations, flux limiters have to be utilized for non-smooth solutions.}